LaunchCodeEducation/java-web-development/docs/_sources/chapters/unit-testing/junit.rst.txt

 ``make`` and ``model`` of a given ``Car`` object.
 Run this class to verify it works.
 Now, open ``test/CarTest``.
 It's empty, save for a few TODOs.
 Let's tackle the first TODO to make a new empty test.
-Starting with an empty test lets us validate that we can add JUnit to our classpath, and that the test can be run.
+Starting with an empty test lets us validate that we can use JUnit in our current environment.

 ``@Test``
 ---------